druid-io/druid-io.github.io/docs/latest/tutorials/tutorial-kafka.md

 ## Cleanup

-If you wish to go through any of the other ingestion tutorials, you will need to reset the cluster and follow these [reset instructions](index.html#resetting-cluster-state), as the other tutorials will write to the same "wikipedia" datasource.
+If you wish to go through any of the other ingestion tutorials, you will need to shut down the cluster and reset the cluster state by removing the contents of the `var` directory under the druid package, as the other tutorials will write to the same "wikipedia" datasource.

 ## Further reading